mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

   - A perfect production process tailored to the production purpose is required
 <br />
 - Production team members
-  - Project manager : Overall management and execution
+  - Project manager: Overall management and execution
-  - Project designer : Performs technical aspects of the project
+  - Project designer: Performs technical aspects of the project
-  - Content expert : Performs everything from storyboard to content creation
+  - Content expert: Performs everything from storyboard to content creation
-  - Programmer : Completes prepared contents into products using S/W, etc.
+  - Programmer: Completes prepared contents into products using S/W, etc.
-  - Copywriter : Prepare text for the project
+  - Copywriter: Prepare text for the project
-  - Graphic designer : Prepare graphics for visual effects of the product
+  - Graphic designer: Prepare graphics for visual effects of the product
 <br />
 - Production process
   - ① Design stage